The proposed projects developed through the Ngāmotu New Plymouth City Centre Strategy were reviewed as part of our 10-Year Plan for 2024-2034.

 The West End Crossing is part of the proposed Pūkākā Link.

-The Huatoki Masterplan would map out the development a series of open, green public spaces from the Coastal Walkway to Vivian Street.
+The Huatoki Masterplan maps out the development a series of open, green public spaces from the Coastal Walkway to Vivian Street.

 Was this page useful?